How to Get Rid of Sunburns

 It is often considered as the ‘burn plant’ because of its healing properties.
-The gel or sap of aloe vera has healthy plant compound, antioxidants, and antibacterial properties which heals the skin.
-You can use aloe vera to treat the sunburn, red and itchy skin.
+The gel or sap of aloe vera has healthy plant compounds, antioxidants, and antibacterial properties which heals the skin.
+You can use aloe vera to treat sunburn, red and itchy skin.

 Aloe with cucumber

-Aloe and cucumber, both have skin hydrating property that heals the skin.
+Aloe and cucumber, both have skin hydrating properties that heals the skin.
 You can apply this paste daily to get clear skin.
 Steps to prepare:

 a.
 Cut a cucumber into small pieces, and blend it to get a paste.